 We went all in with desserts, trying both the peach tart and the chocolate pot de creme.
 The peach tart had nice baking spice notes, a tender crust, and was served with Millie's vanilla ice cream.
 The chocolate pot de creme was our winner of the dessert round with its luxurious, creamy chocolate topped with whipped cream and cinnamon.

 Overall, we definitely think The Fairlane is headed in the right direction and we really look forward to seeing how they grow and evolve.
 We love the seasonality of the menu, the craft cocktails, and the huge selection of interesting small plates.

-The Fairlane Pittsburgh is located at 292 Beverly Road in Mt Lebanon.
+The Fairlane Pittsburgh was located at 292 Beverly Road in Mt Lebanon and closed in 2020.